Five Tips for Photographing Newborns with Strobes and Flash

 Once your light is off your camera and on a light stand, pair it with a large modifier (an umbrellas or a soft box).

-My go-to modifier is the Westcott 7’ Umbrella.
+My go-to modifier is the Westcott 7’ Umbrella when working in my studio.

 Tip #3 Bring your light in close